Key Takeaway

 Why Tirzepatide May Show More Facial Changes Than Other GLP-1s

 Because tirzepatide tends to produce greater total weight loss compared to semaglutide, the degree of facial volume loss can be correspondingly greater.
 In head-to-head comparisons, tirzepatide consistently produces more weight loss at equivalent treatment durations.
 More weight lost means more facial fat lost, which means more visible facial changes.
+For a complete cost breakdown, see our cheapest tirzepatide options.

-Additionally, the speed of weight loss on tirzepatide can be faster than on other options, giving the skin less time to contract and adapt to the new facial contours.
+The speed of weight loss on tirzepatide can be faster than on other options, giving the skin less time to contract and adapt to the new facial contours.

 Prevention Strategies